I was scared of being perceived as a cold hard micromanaging bitch if my briefs were prescriptive and my feedback direct. But I was so wrong.

 I include word count to be used as a rough measure of how deep the coverage for a piece might be.
 The writers I work with know they can message me to explain why they feel they might need to go significantly under or over my estimate.Note: By significantly I mean around 500 words (give or take).

 I'm not scared of lots of words.
-I'm just not a fan of word count as a metric of quality.
+I'm just not a fan of word counts as a metric of quality.

 Content that ranks in an ocean of shitty SERPS solely because it has sooo many words is content that has no real edge and is easy to beat.